ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 ## Dataframes

-Dataframes were introduced at Spark 1.3 (i think), they're based on RDDs and their goal is to overcome the RDDs limitations.
+Dataframes were introduced at Spark 1.3 (I think), they're based on RDDs and their goal is to overcome the RDDs limitations.

 Dataframes are just like RDDs, a distributed collection of data, but, DFs are organized into columns (they must have a schema).